E. F. Averyt/Paul and Mildred Wood Learning Center

 Howard Residence Hall

 Howard was completed in 1963.
 The suites are designed to accommodate four females and each suite has a bath.
 It was named for H. J. Howard, who served as dean of the college for many years.
 Rooms for 12 additional females were added in 1995.
+Laundry facilities are available on the bottom floor.

 Men’s Residence Lodges